Getting a brand new client is one of the best feelings a service-based business can experience.

 I went through every invoice I’ve sent in the past year-ish of business and made a list of each one that I was certain came from a direct referral.
 Then I totaled it up.

 You know how much it was?

-Fifty three thousand dollars that I received from people that were recommended to me from a past clients.
+Fifty eight thousand dollars that I received from people that were recommended to me from a past clients.

 I wouldn’t have had that income without those clients that referred me.
 But they wouldn’t have referred me if they didn’t love working with me.